bataras/coffeeshop/README.md

 Resource Pools
 -------
 - one availability pool for each bean type specific hopper/grinder
-- one availability pool the brewers
+- one availability pool for the brewers

 Processing Queues
 -------
-- one customer waiting to order queue
+- one customer waiting to order mechanism (cash register)
-- one order queue
+- one order priority queue by order time
 - one queue for grinder hopper refill requests (pointer to the grinder)
-  - lower priority than orders, or higher ?
-- ephemeral resource-affinity queues for matching orders with grinders
+- one availability queue for grinders based on the bean type they hold
 - one priority queue for each paired order/grinder. priority by order time
-- one queue for brewer machines are done brewing
+- one queue for brewer machines that are done brewing

 Order/Grinder Pairing
 ----------